RottenThunder/Project-Ember/README.md

 ## Recent Devlog Updates
 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

-### Day 24 (07/11/2021)
-- Commit "Orthographic Camera"
-    - The Engine can now create an orthographic camera and the camera can be moved freely

 ### Day 26 (09/11/2021)
 - Commit "Transforms"
     - Every object rendered in the game engine now has a transform, which means the object can be moved